finitespace/BME280/README.md

 # BME280
 Provides an Arduino library for reading and interpreting Bosch BME280 data over I2C, SPI or Sw SPI.
-Additional environalment calculation functions are provided.
+Additional environment calculation functions are provided.
 ESP and BRZO are now supported.

 ## Table of Contents